lvgl/lvgl/docs/get-started/arduino.md

 ## Debugging and logging

-In case of trouble there are debug information inside LVGL.
+In case of trouble LVGL can display debug information.
 In the `LVGL_Arduino.ino` example there is `my_print` method, which allow to send this debug information to the serial interface.
-To enable this feature you have to edit `lv_conf.h` file and enable logging in section `log settings`:
+To enable this feature you have to edit `lv_conf.h` file and enable logging in the section `log settings`:

 ```c
 /*Log settings*/